 Problems & Conditions

-According to the American Ophthalmology Association, more than two million Americans age 50 and older have advanced AMD.
+According to The American Academy of Ophthalmology, more than two million Americans age 50 and older have advanced AMD.
 This condition results in the deterioration of the macula – part of the retina that enables us to see fine details.
 A person with macular degeneration loses sight in the central part of their field of vision.

 - Early AMD involves the presence of drusen – fatty deposits under the retina’s light-sensing cells.
 The connection between drusen and AMD is unclear, but what is known is that an increase in their size or presence often raises a person’s likelihood of contracting late dry AMD or wet AMD.
 Vision loss in early dry AMD is usually not present but it can appear and progress with the disease, leading to more significant vision loss.